 Who I have chosen to serve…

 Individuals who are challenged by the struggles of managing a life change.
-This can be due to relationship concerns, health issues, divorce, marriage, blending of families, or job stressors.
-The individual may be feeling anxious, depressed, confused, angry, lonely, conflicted or have poor self esteem.
+This can be due to relationship concerns, health issues, divorce, marriage, blending of families, grieving a loss or job stressors.
+You may be feeling anxious, depressed, confused, angry, lonely, conflicted or have poor self esteem.
 At any point during the process, seeking therapy is beneficial.

 A relationship may experience changes in their dynamics due to learning how to live together, communicate, blending of families, illness, infidelity or finding you are growing apart rather than together.
 You might have tried self help books, asking friends and family for advice or just not dealing with it altogether, hoping it will get better on its own.
 The talk of separation or divorce may be on the table.
 This is when seeking a therapist can be helpful.

 Sexual health plays a key role in people’s lives.
 It may be questions about your sexual identity, sexual function, fetishes, past or current sexual trauma, or wanting to improve your intimacy and sexual relationship with your partner.
 So often individuals and couples are reluctant, afraid or even embarrassed to seek out a Sex Therapist.
 I feel strongly about helping my clients learn to feel comfortable talking about their sexual health and assisting them in finding solutions to their concerns.

 This is where you might be expecting me to tell you what sort of modality I use during my therapy sessions; such things as Cognitive Behavioral Therapy, Solution Focused Therapy, or maybe Person Centered.
 To most people, that means absolutely nothing.
 Even though I may indeed use those modalities, I have really learned that its not necessarily what modality I use, but the connection I am able to make with my clients.
 What most people want to know is what am I like during a therapy session?